James-R-Thomas/Basic-Old-School-Fantasy/Vault/Adventures/Damage, Healing and Death.md

 ## Destruction of Items

-If a character is killed by a destructive spell or special attack (e.g., a *lightning bolt* spell or a dragon’s breath), their equipment is assumed to be destroyed.
+If a character is killed by a destructive spell or special attack (e.g., a *[[Lightning Bolt]]* spell or a dragon’s breath), their equipment is assumed to be destroyed.

 ### Destruction of Magic Items

 Magic items in the possession of a character who is killed by a destructive spell or special attack may be allowed a chance to survive, as follows:

 - **Save:** For each item, a saving throw may be made using the character’s saving throw values.
-- **Bonuses:** Items that grant a bonus in combat (e.g., magical weapons and armor) may also apply this bonus to the saving throw.
+- **Bonuses:** Items that grant a bonus in combat (e.g., magical [[Weapons and Armor]]) may also apply this bonus to the saving throw.

 ## Healing